CarloLucibello/Erdos.jl/docs/src/interdiction.md

 All algorithms return a tuple with 1) a lower bound and 2) an upper bound.
-For the Multilink Attack algorithm, it also returns the restriction values (to use with the function maximum_flow in LightGraphs.jl) associated with 3-a) the lower bound and 4-a) the upper bound.
+For the Multilink Attack algorithm, it also returns the restriction values (to use with the function maximum_flow in FatGraphs.jl) associated with 3-a) the lower bound and 4-a) the upper bound.
 When the BMILP is used, the third element returned is 3-b) the time used by the algorithm.